 The Law Offices of Steers & Associates offers our legal services with dog bite injury cases on a contingency-fee basis.
 When a settlement for damages is secured, then the law firm legal fees will be covered by an agreed upon percentage of the financial compensation to the client.
 If you have been seriously injured by a dog attack, contact our offices today to schedule a free consultation.

-Suffering from dog bites can cause physical, emotional, and psychological pain to victims bitten by a dog, even if they were an avid pet lover before the accident, which is why the Los Angeles dog bite attorneys at the Law Offices of Steers & Associates strives to deliver impeccable representation to help them recover fully from the attack.
+Most dog bites can cause physical, emotional, and psychological pain to victims bitten by a dog, even if they were an avid pet lover before the accident, which is why the Los Angeles dog bite lawyers at the Law Offices of Steers & Associates strives to deliver impeccable representation and build a strong attorney-client relationship to help them recover fully from the attack.

 The Law Offices of Steers & Associates’ diligent approach to representing our clients begins with a free consultation to understand the circumstances surrounding your case fully.
-Our experienced dog bite lawyer Los Angeles team are committed to providing a personal partnership with our clients, so they never feel like a number in our caseload, but an honorable and respected confidant in our quest to hold the negligent party responsible for their injuries.
+Our team of experienced dog bite lawyers in Los Angeles is committed to providing a personal partnership with our clients, so they never feel like a number in our caseload, but an honorable and respected confidant in our quest to hold the negligent party responsible for their dog bite injuries.

 - Who is Responsible for a Dog Bite Injury?